microsoft/pxt-adafruit/docs/projects/rube-goldberg/code.md

 # Coding the Rube Goldberg box

 ### ~avatar avatar
 Use a force sensor to trigger a servo that drops a rolling weight.
-The weight hits a button which starts a fan to blow out confetti everywhere.
+The weight hits a button which starts a fan, blowing out confetti everywhere.
 ### ~

 ### Duration: ~25 minutes